 Open Data in Vienna

-The City of Vienna has committed itself to the concept of Open Data – an open and transparent system that makes city data available to citizens for their further use.
-Vienna's first Open Data catalogue has now been presented to the public.
+The City of Vienna has committed itself to the concept of Open Data - an open and transparent system that makes city data available to citizens for their further use.

 The city administration has thus decided to its open data records to the population, businesses and the scientific community.
 Relevant data range from statistics and geographic data or traffic and transport to economic figures.
 Personal data are strictly excluded from the Open Data concept.
 The main prerequisite for data to be included is their machine readability in open formats.

 Open and freely accessible data allow for a broad and democratic exchange of knowledge, thus facilitating the dialogue between local citizens and the administrative authority.
 At the open data improve participation and communication, and are therefore conducive to innovation and development.

 The present data catalogue comprises over 190 machine readable data records, and is being expanded continuously.
 In addition to statistics (such as population statistics) and geographic reference data (e.g. on collection points for recyclables, kindergartens, short-term parking zones and hospitals), the first edition of the catalogue already includes selected budget data on the city's annual accounts and financial management.
 The "rules" to be followed by users are very simple.
 The data is published under a Creative Commons Licence (CC by).
 It can be used without any further restrictions, provided that the source is stated clearly.

 At the moment the data portal is available only in German, but the possibility of an English version is under consideration.

 The Open Data page allows comments so that citizens may communicate with experts from the city administration and ask questions.
 In addition to comments, the Open Government Competence Centre can be reached via e-mail.